Edwin Ume-Ezeoke: Early life and education

-Edwin Ume-Ezeoke passed the entrance examination into the prestigious St.Patrick's College, Calabar in 1952 and was admitted into the college by the then principal, Rev. Fr.
+Edwin Ume-Ezeoke passed the entrance examination into the prestigious St. Patrick's College, Calabar in 1952 and was admitted into the college by the then principal, Rev. Fr.
 Keans.
 The college exposed him and enabled him to interact with other students of different ethnic groups.
 It was not long before his leadership qualities were once again detected and recognized.
 He became dormitory prefect and college Athletics Captain and led his team to victory in 1955 during the Calabar Provincial Winston Parnaby Athletics competition for colleges in Calabar.

 He passed out from St. Patrick's College in 1956 and obtained his West African School Certificate.
-Because it usually took a year for the results to be made public, he applied and was employed as a teacher at St. Micheal's Catholic School, Ezinifite, Nnewi South L.G.A. of Anambra State.
+Because it usually took a year for the results to be made public, he applied and was employed as a teacher at St. Michael's Catholic School, Ezinifite, Nnewi South L.G.A. of Anambra State.

-Edwin resigned his teaching appointment and proceeded to Portharcourt in 1958 where he secured appointment in the Department of Custom and Excise.
+Edwin resigned his teaching appointment and proceeded to Port Harcourt in 1958 where he secured appointment in the Department of Customs and Excise.
 The nature of his work was to collect revenue such as taxes and government duties on goods imported into Nigeria.
 While working in Customs he furthered his education through a private institution and obtained Advanced level Pass in History.
 He resigned his appointment with Customs and Excise Department and his quest for further knowledge took him to England in 1960 financially supported by his older brother, Geoffrey.

 In London, Edwin Ume-Ezeoke initially attended the North-Western Polytechnic from 1960 to 1962.
 He then acquired the G.C.E.
 Advanced Level in Economics, History and British Constitution.
 With his advanced Level, he was admitted in the Inns of Court Middle Temple to study law..
 He proceeded to Holburn College of Law, University of London and finished successfully in 1966 with an award of LLB (Hons) and returned to Nigeria.
 Thereafter he was called to the Bar.

+Ume-Ezeoke died on 1 August 2011.